sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 this usually stems from negative heritability (which is nonsensicle).For positive values however, the following interpretations can be made:

-- An enrichment value greater than 1 implies that the regions defined by the annotation explain a high proportion of snp heritability considering they have a relatively small percentage of all snps.
+- An enrichment value greater than 1 (redish) implies that the regions defined by the annotation explain a high proportion of snp heritability considering they have a relatively small percentage of all snps.
-- An enrichment value less than 1 implies the opposite.
+- An enrichment value less than 1 (yellowish) implies the opposite.
 Regions defined by the annotaiton generally explain very little snp heritabilty considering the total percentage of SNPs they account for.
 - An enrichment value close to 1 is what you would see for a category like base.
 Base is a category that every SNP falls into (to ensure all SNPs are accounted for).
 Base therefore explains 100% of SNP heritability and contains 100% of all SNPs, resulting in an enrichment of 1.
 An enrichment of 1 is not a significant result of partitioned heritability.

 ### p-value thresholds